 We have the world’s largest permanent display of the work of James McNeill Whistler and the largest single holding of the work of Charles Rennie Mackintosh.
-Apparatus once used by James Watt and Lord Kelvin sit among our exciting scientific treasures.

-In 2016 we signed a memorandum of understanding with the Smithsonian, formally cementing a relationship that goes back more than 20 years.
 Our collaborations with prestigious arts institutions build stronger links for knowledge exchange and greater learning opportunities for all of our communities.

 The Smithsonian Museum in Washington DC and the University have a long-standing relationship.
 Our shared values of an interdisciplinary and collaborative approach to the arts and sciences, and the diffusion of knowledge, enable us to work together for mutual benefit and significant international impact.